bilgino/angularforddd/README.md

 ## Router state

 Angular's router service allows us to manage domain and UI state.
 Put simply, the router state determines which components are visible on the screen, and it manages navigation through application state (HATEOAS).
 Any state transition results in a URL change!
 It's important to note, the router is a resource-oriented engine, we **cannot place more than one component into the same location at the same time** (~Auxiliary Routes!).
 This means, if building a router SPA, we should drive with UX-Driven Design to determine the appropriate data models for the Web API interface.
 The UI project should comply with User-Centered Design (UCD), where user actions define the URL workflow.

 ![](src/assets/images/Router.png)

 In Addition to this, we must ensure that routes are provided by the Web API layer.
 For example, don't use routes like /products/:id/edit?filter='mam', if the Web API layer doesn't support query params.
-Always check if routes are represented by the Web API layer!
+Always validate if API routes will be available through the Web API!

 ## UI state